 I love bath bombs.
 They are such a fabulous gift.
+Especially after we just repaired our hot water system by a company like Hot Water Brisbane, which provides hot water systems Brisbane south.
+Since I can now take a really hot bath it seems right to start using more bath bombs!
 Plus, one of my best friends has recently had her bathroom remodeled so I will definitely be purchasing a few bath time goodies to give to my friend this Christmas.
 Honestly, her new bathroom looks so impressive, I was absolutely speechless the first time I saw it!
 She has had a gorgeous new bathtub installed, and has even purchased a stunning double sink vanity unit.
 Although my friend took care of a lot of the remodeling work herself, she did have to reach out to a plumber to work on the plumbing side of things.
 Apparently, she found an amazing plumbing company similar to Sarkinen Plumbing online and they were able to take care of everything from installing her bathtub to repairing her old water heater!
 I would love to remodel my bathroom next year, so I will definitely be asking my friend for the contact details for her plumber as they did such a brilliant job.

 Anyway, bathroom remodeling anecdotes to one side, let me tell you how I got on with my bath bomb kit.

 The kit came with all the ingredients you need (of course there is nothing stopping you from buying the bits separately if you have the time!):